kizito9898/IT-Documentation/Azure/Entra-ID-Fundamentals.md

 - Regularly **review device compliance reports** to identify and address security risks.
 - Implement **Conditional Access** to restrict access from noncompliant or unmanaged devices.
 - Use **device cleanup policies** to remove stale or inactive devices.
 - Integrate with **Microsoft Intune** for advanced device management and endpoint security.

 ---

-This documentation provides an overview of how devices are managed in **Microsoft Entra I

----